sahil-analytics/big-data-analysis-pyspark/README.md

 The analysis provides a comprehensive overview of the customer base.
 Sample outputs include customer segmentation and churn risk.

-## 🖼Dashboard Preview
+## 🖼Output Preview
-Here is a screenshot of the Customer Behavior Analysis project:
+Here is a screenshot of the output console of Customer Behavior Analysis project:

 ![Dashboard Preview](https://github.com/sahil-analytics/big-data-analysis-pyspark/blob/main/screenshots/1_terminal_output_results.png)